Scalable Bayesian Approach for the DINA Q-matrix Estimation Combining Stochastic Optimization and Variational Inference: Introduction

 Although \textcite{liu_constrained_2020} made an important stride in estimating the identified Q-matrix with computational efficiency and showed the sound feasibility of their algorithm when estimating a Q-matrix with $K=9$ attributes, its accuracy was not satisfactory under the condition where no informative starting values were provided because of the vast sampling space of identified Q-matrices.
 In addition, enforcing the identification constraints on a Q-matrix will be practically difficult in the case of a large $K$ due to the increase in the number of items to satisfy the identification conditions.
-Moreover, the parameter space of Q-matrices without these constraints is significantly larger than that of Q-matrices with them, which leads to the stricter computational requirement of Q-matrix estimation.
+For example, the mathematics dataset of the Trends in International Mathematics and Science Study (TIMSS) 2003, which is one of the frequently-used real datasets in the DCM's literature, has 23 items pertaining to 13 attributes.
+To assess the possibility of this size of a Q-matrix to hold an identified structure, we randomly generated 1 billion Q-matrices with 23 items and 13 attributes and did not find the one with such a structure in the generated Q-matrices.
+This indicates that estimating a Q-matrix with the identification constraints would fail under a large number of attributes and a relatively small size of items.
+Moreover, the parameter space of Q-matrices without these constraints is significantly larger than that of Q-matrices with these constraints, leading to a stricter computational requirement of the Q-matrix estimation.
 Specifically, while the generic Gibbs sampler by \textcite{chung_gibbs_2019} requires three chains of 100,000 iterations with 50,000 burn-in for convergence, the constrained Gibbs sampler by \textcite{chen_bayesian_2018} requires one chain of 30,000 iterations with 15,000 burn-in.
-This indicates that Q-matrix estimation without the identification constraints is much more computationally intensive than with them.
-Therefore, it is of substantial practical importance to develop a scalable generic Q-matrix estimation algorithm applicable to large-scale assessments.
+This indicates that the Q-matrix estimation without identification constraints is much more computationally intensive than with these constraints.
+Therefore, a scalable generic Bayesian Q-matrix estimation algorithm applicable to large-scale assessments should be developed.